-Ice and fire: How burning forests melt ice sheets
+Ice and fire: How burning forests can help melt ice sheets

 A song of ice and fire (and smoke and sunshine and algae)